jfeldstein/jQuery.EpochChart.js/README.md

 Learn what decisions and macro events affected your growth, by plotting your numbers and key chronological events on the same axis.

-Built by [@jfeldstein](http://twitter.com/jfeldstein), originally announced at http://jfeldstein.com/...
+Built by [@jfeldstein](http://twitter.com/jfeldstein) as a friendly API on top of HighCharts, originally announced at http://jfeldstein.com/...

 This code is free.
 Go nuts.